Blady-Com/tp7ada-gtkada/readme.txt

 II How to use this package

-   GNAT GPL 2017 compiler (with Ada 2005) and XNAdalib-2017 library must be installed before, see on Blady web site.
+   GNAT CE 2021 compiler (with Ada 2005) and XNAdalib-CE-2021 library must be installed before, see on Blady web site.
    Your Ada program translated from Turbo Pascal (P2Ada is recommended) must be referenced in main.adb source with TP7.Init subprogram.
    Executable is built and run with following instructions for example:

-$ gnatmake -gnatW8 main `gtkada-config`
+$ gprbuild -P examples/examples.gpr
-$ ./main
+$ ./bin/main

   The program is composed of a control window: start and stop execution of your program with a Debug option, a text window if TP7.CRT is used,